exyte/Grid/README.md

 <img align="right" width="40%" height="40%" src="https://github.com/exyte/Grid/raw/media/Assets/span-1-example.png"/>

-Every grid item may span across the provided number of grid tracks.
+Every grid view may span across the provided number of grid tracks.
 You can achieve it using `.gridSpan(column: row:)` modifier.
 The default span is 1.

 *View with span >= 2 that spans across the tracks with flexible size doesn't take part in the sizes distribution for these tracks.
 This view will fit to the spanned tracks.
-So it's possible to place a view with unlimited size that spans tracks with content-based sizes (`.fit`)*
+So it's possible to place a view with unlimited size that spans tracks with content-based sizes ([.fit](#content-based-size-fit))*

 ```swift
 Grid(tracks: [.fr(1), .pt(150), .fr(2)]) {